Tornado outbreak and derecho of May 30–31, 1998: May 31 New York and Pennsylvania tornadoes

 Around 1 pm, the Michigan derecho was moving into New York from Ontario and rapidly weakening.
 The decaying squall line broke apart into discrete convection over New York and Pennsylvania, which quickly re-intensified into tornadic supercells.

 The most destructive tornado of the day was an F3 that tore through Mechanicville and the adjacent town of Stillwater.
 It caused major damage to Mechanicville's old industrial section located on Route 4 and 32 along the Hudson River.
 One of the two historic smokestacks (visible from 2 miles away) was knocked down by the tornado.
 In 2005, the other smokestack and the conjoined building were bulldozed.
-The tornado was rated F3 (winds estimated at 200 MPH at the time) on the Fujita scale, and was 970 ydiles) wide.
+The tornado was rated F3 (winds estimated at 200 MPH at the time) on the Fujita scale, and was 970 yd wide.
 In total, 70 homes and businesses were completely demolished, and hundreds more damaged.
 Extensive deforestation occurred along the path as well.
 68 people were injured, but no loss of life occurred.
 Pink insulation was reported falling from the sky ahead of the tornado, in Valley Falls, New York, 12 miles east of Mechanicville.
 Film negatives from Mechanicville were reportedly found there as well.

 Numerous other strong tornadoes touched down across upstate New York and Pennsylvania that evening, several of which reached F2 to F3 intensity.
 One F3 caused major damage in the city of Binghamton.
 The other F3 caused major damage in the village of Windsor.
 This outbreak was likely the most intense, widespread, and long duration severe weather event in modern New York state history.
 Other less intense tornadoes touched down in surrounding states.